davirxavier/ember-iot-arduino/README.md

 This is the constructor that initializes the `EmberIot` instance with the provided parameters:
 - `RTDB_URL`: The URL of the Firebase Realtime Database.
 - `DEVICE_ID`: A unique identifier for the device (it can be any string, or the ID created in the Android app).
+- `BOARD_ID`: A number identifying this microcontroller specifically.
+Used for microcontroller to microcontroller communication, each board should have a unique ID so the library can separate which channel updates are from other boards.
+Can be any number for normal Android app usage.
 - `USER`: The email address used for Firebase Authentication.
 - `PASSWORD`: The password for the Firebase Authentication.
 - `WEB_API_KEY`: The Firebase Web API key required to authenticate the connection.